ajmalyusuf/cluster-tools/remote_commands/README.md

 ```
 This indicates the remote.py program to use all of these variables (_{hostname}, {username} and {password}_) together as a group when performing a **cartesian product** with other variables.
 This is very important because, we do not one username or password to be used by the other hostname.

-So the below command will be first resolved to to the other variables and then run only for two iterations.
+So the below command will first be resolved to the other variables and then run only for two iterations.
 ```
 "mkdir -p {remote_working_dir}" RESOLVED TO "mkdir -p /home/{username}/{hostname}"
 ```